 Who are they?

-Reviewers are volunteers who are senior professionals who are knowledgeable about English language programs and institutions and the field of ESL and language teaching in general.
+Reviewers are volunteers who are professionals who are knowledgeable about English language programs and institutions and the field of ESL and language teaching in general.
 Reviewers have experience with accreditation, self-study, and/or program consulting.
 Reviewers must meet CEA qualifications in order to apply.
 They must be

 - academically qualified, having earned graduate degrees in disciplines related to language instruction and educational administration, Masters in TESOL or closely related field highly preferred.

 - qualified professionals at the post-secondary level who have gained the respect of their peers through their involvement in professional activities.